I have been watching a TV show on the American Heroes channel. The first episode was called “Hitler, the opportunist”.

 A Lance Corporal in the American Marine Corp is NOT an NCO.
 In the modern Bundeswehr there are many classes of Gefrieter.
 The lowest class is closer to a buck private, and also not an NCO.

-Weber may have been confused because German ranks in World War One did not correspond with ranks in today’s German Army.
+German ranks in World War One did not correspond with ranks in today’s German Army (Bundeswehr).

 The following quote is from the Wikipedia page in the above link: